freemanpeterson/SWIFTPowershell/README.md

 ```
 Terms of use:
 It is free if you send me an email freemanpeterson@gmail.com.
-Subject must be "SWIFTPowershell Install".
+If you are downloading mail with subject "SWIFTPowershell Install".

-If you have a questions mail with the subject "SWIFTPowershell Question"
+If you have a questions mail with subject "SWIFTPowershell Question"
-If you have a request eail with the subject "SWIFTPowershell Request"
+If you have a request eail with subject "SWIFTPowershell Request"
 ````
 Have fun!